-The advanced packaging market is witnessing domination by ten to fifteen significant players like Intel Corporation, Samsung Electronics Co.
+The Advanced Packaging Market is witnessing dominance by ten to fifteen significant players like Intel Corporation, Samsung Electronics Co.
 Ltd. The market is significantly driven by end-user revenue because of the demand for the latest technology and high-speed gadgets.
 Sustainable competitive advantage is being attained by the companies through innovations in this market, owing to the growing need for differentiated products for various applications.
 The constant evolution of technological developments in smartphones, tablets, wireless communications, etc., will have a positive impact on this industry.

 April 2020 - TSMC has announced that it has kick-started research and development for the 2nm process in 2019 itself.
 TSMC has announced that it has kick-started research and development for the 2nm process in 2019 itself.
 The semiconductor manufacturing company is yet to deliver Apple’s next-gen 5nm mobile chip slated to release in the last quarter of this year.
 The earliest the company expects it to be ready for the masses is 2025.

 July 2019 - Intel added new technology to advanced packaging with three new technologies co-EMIB, ODI, and MDIO for building chips out of smaller silicon die and boosting the bandwidth between them in a package.